Distinguished Lecture Series

 Our goal is that each Department will have at least one distinguished visiting academic deliver a public lecture each year as part of the overall Social Science series.
 Each lecture series provides students, faculty and staff insight into research and issues in their respective disciplines.

 Established in 2016, the goal of the Balakrishnan Distinguished Lecture in Population Dynamics and Inequality, to enhance the excellence in the Department of Sociology in Population Dynamics and Inequality and to give visibility for the University in this area in the academic world.
 The lecture series is made possible due to the support of Professor Emeritus T.R.
 Balakrishnan and Lois F. Leatham.

-The 2016 speaker was Dr. Douglas Massey, Professor at the School of Public and International Affairs at the University of Princeton.
+Past speakers were Dr. Michael Hout, Professor of Sociology at New York University and Dr. Douglas Massey, Professor at the School of Public and International Affairs at the University of Princeton.

 Founded in 2008, The J.J.
 Talman Lecture Series focuses on Ontario history, Ontario regional collections and innovative uses thereof, or previously unstudied aspects of Canadian history.
 Reflecting the breadth of Dr. Talman’s career at Western, as a respected historian and Chief Librarian, the lectures are organized annually by a joint committee comprised of representatives from the Department of History and Western Libraries.
 The J.J.
 Talman Lecture Series was envisioned and is funded by Raj Jain, Librarian Emerita, and her brother, Dr. Sushil Jain, in gratitude for Dr. Talman’s many personal kindnesses, and to recognize his substantial contribution to Western.

 Past speakers include: Carl Benn, Tim Cook, Jane Errington, Cecilia Morgan, Peter Neary

 3:30 pm - 5:00 pm

 The Department of Economics Distinguished Lecture